- How are Merkel cell carcinomas treated?

 Mohs micrographic surgery

 Mohs surgery is sometimes used when the goal is to save as much healthy skin as possible, such as with cancers around the eye.
-It’s done by a specially trained surgeon.
+It’s done by a doctor with special training in this approach.

-Using the Mohs technique, the surgeon removes a very thin layer of the skin (including the tumor) and then checks the sample under a microscope.
-If cancer cells are seen, the next layer is removed and examined.
-This is repeated until the skin samples are found to be free of cancer cells.
+Using the Mohs technique, the doctor removes the tumor and a margin of normal appearing skin and then checks the sample under a microscope.
+If cancer cells are seen at the edges of the sample, another layer of skin is removed and examined.
+This is repeated until the skin samples are free of cancer cells.
 This process is slow, often taking several hours, but it allows more normal skin near the tumor to be saved.

 Lymph node dissection